lukethacoder/wp-webhook-netlify-deploy/README.md

 4. Select "Once per hour" from the common settings
 5. Add this command to the command input `wget -q -O - https://your-domain.com/wp-cron.php?doing_wp_cron`

+Now the Netlify hook (and all other cron jobs on your site) will run on time.

 ---

 ## Admin Bar